davkal/react-starter-template-js/README.md

 # React JS Template App

-This is a plain js react starter template based on [@johnthethird's](https://github.com/johnthethird/react-starter-template) coffeescript tempalte.
-I've updated the dependencies and made a few tweaks of my own.
+This is a plain js react starter template based on [@BigOnLogn](https://github.com/BigOnLogn/react-starter-template-js)

 This is a starter template for building your first [React](http://facebook.github.io/react/) application.
 Based on a [Gulp](http://gulpjs.com/) and [Webpack](http://webpack.github.io/) build system.
 If you look at the gulpfile, it implements some nifty features: